griffithlab/pVACtools/docs/pvacseq/output_files.rst

    * - ``--expn-val``
      - Gene and Expression cutoff.
 Used to calculate the allele expression cutoff for tiering.
      - 1.0
+   * - ``--transcript-prioritization-strategy``
+     - Which transcript-specific criteria to consider to pass a transcript.
+     - ['mane_select', 'canonical', 'tsl']
    * - ``--maximum-transcript-support-level``
-     - The threshold to use for filtering epitopes on the Ensembl transcript support level (TSL).
+     - The threshold to evaluate an epitope's best transcript on the Ensembl transcript support level (TSL).
-       Transcript support level needs to be <= this cutoff to be included in most tiers.
+       Transcript support level needs to be <= this cutoff to be included most tiers when `tsl` is included as transcript prioritization strategy.
      - 1
    * - ``--allele-specific-anchors``
      - Use allele-specific anchor positions when tiering epitopes in the aggregate report.
 This option is available for 8, 9, 10, and